xoundboy/freethemusic/README.rst

 will of course be able to leave comments and ratings too and sharing on social media will mean a simple button click.

 Early versions of my portfolio website (http://xoundboy.com) were very basic.
-Each recording had its own page, each artist their own aggregation page but there was no player, no user-generated playlists and the user experience was basic.
+Each recording had its own page, each artist their own aggregation page but there was no player, no user-generated playlists (play queue) and the user experience was very basic.

 This new design seeks to be delightfully easy to use and so intuitive that even your parents can use it, and maybe drunk people will use it to D-J their own work at parties.
 Who knows how it might end up being used?
 The main thing is that it